terenkur/terrenkur/README.md

 ## Deployment

 - **Render**: Create a new Web Service, set Node 18, and point it to the `backend/` folder.
 The backend has a no-op `build` script so you can keep the default build command `npm run build`.
+Add `TWITCH_STREAMER_TOKEN` and other required variables in the service's environment settings.
 - **Vercel**: Import the repository, set the project root to `frontend/`, and add `NEXT_PUBLIC_BACKEND_URL` in the environment variables (e.g.
   `https://terrenkur.onrender.com`).